Careers360 Logo

 NCERT Exemplar Solutions Class 10 Maths Chapter 7 Important Topics:

-• Class 10 Maths NCERT exemplar chapter 7 solutions discusses the section formula to find out the coordinate of one point dividing the line segment joining two points in the given ratio.
+• Class 10 Maths NCERT exemplar chapter 7 solutions discuss the section formula to find out the coordinate of one point dividing the line segment joining two points in the given ratio.

 NCERT Class 10 Exemplar Solutions for Other Subjects:

-Features of NCERT Exemplar Class 10 Maths Solutions Chapter 7:
+Importance of solving NCERT Exemplar Class 10 Maths Solutions Chapter 7

-These Class 10 Maths NCERT exemplar chapter 7 solutions provide an extended knowledge of coordinate geometry.
-In Class 9 students have studied about abscissa and ordinate.
+These Class 10 Maths NCERT Chapter 7 solutions provide an extended knowledge of coordinate geometry.
+In Class 9, students have studied about abscissa and ordinate.
 Students have also learnt about coordinate to represent any point.
-In this chapter of Class 10, student will learn to find out distance between two points if their coordinates are given which is the most useful formula of coordinate geometry.
-These solutions can be used as the reference material for better study of Coordinate Geometry based practice problems.
+In this chapter of Class 10, student will learn to find out the distance between two points if their coordinates are given, which is the most useful formula of coordinate geometry.
+These solutions can be used as the reference material for better study of Coordinate geometry-based practice problems.

 The NCERT exemplar Class 10 Maths chapter 7 solutions Coordinate Geometry will be adequate to solve reference books like RD Sharma Class 10 Maths, NCERT Class 10 Maths, RS Aggarwal Class 10 Maths etc.